shubh0614/AWS-Cloud-Practitioner-Journey/README.md

 - [AWS Services-Final revision](https://github.com/shubh0614/AWS-Cloud-Practitioner-Journey/blob/main/My%20Revision%20Notes/AWS%20Services.pdf)

+*Download pdf if 'unable to render rich display' error occurs.*

 ## Contribution
 Contributions to this repository are welcome!
 If you find a helpful resource or would like to add something to the repository, feel free to create a pull request.